 To enhance the courses and make them as interactive and effective as possible, Mysticweb offered corresponding online forums for each individual course.
-This was a place where registered participants could log in, discuss the course topic, ask questions, get responses from qualified course teachers, interact with other students, and generally gain motivation and insight from sharing what they were exploring the week’s information and practices.
+This was a place where registered participants could log in, discuss the course topic, ask questions, get responses from qualified course teachers, interact with other students, and generally gain motivation and insight from sharing what they were exploring from the week’s information and practices.

 The course forums proved to be invaluable for those taking one of Mysticweb’s courses online, because they offered the “human interaction” element that would have otherwise been lacking if the course was purely written material.
-These forums were also a new innovation in teaching spirituality online (in the early 2000’s).
+These forums were also a new innovation in teaching spirituality online (in the early 2000s).
 For these reasons as well as the subject matter, Belsebuub’s courses and Mysticweb.org were very well received.

-The content that Mysticweb offered freely in convenient .pdf format was so successful that the site grew in popularity quickly, reaching a wide range of people from all over the world.
+The content that Mysticweb offered freely in convenient PDF format was so successful that the site grew in popularity quickly, reaching a wide range of people from all over the world.
 Near the end of Mysticweb’s main period of activity, tens of thousands of people had taken a course.

-The information that Belsebuub had written was so unique, clearly explained, comprehensive, and effective, that many people started to take his material from the .pdf format, and repackage, sell, or otherwise use it for their own purposes, most of the time failing to credit Belsebuub as the original source.
+The information that Belsebuub had written was so unique, clearly explained, comprehensive, and effective, that many people started to take his material from the PDF format, and repackage, sell, or otherwise use it for their own purposes, most of the time failing to credit Belsebuub as the original source.

 Besides being a violation of intellectual copyright, the people who started selling parts of his work also violated the spirit of sharing spiritual information freely.
-In this way the course material began to spread out over the internet in a confused and convoluted manner, removed from its original source and lacking the structure that would allow people to full make use of it, and to progress to more advanced spiritual topics in the best way.
+In this way the course material began to spread out over the Internet in a confused and convoluted manner, removed from its original source and lacking the structure that would allow people to make full use of it, and to progress to more advanced spiritual topics in the best way.
 For these reasons, steps needed to be taken to safeguard the integrity of the courses and Belsebuub’s work.